getodk/docs/docs/docs-tech-guide.rst

       When adding new words to :file:`spelling_wordlist.txt` or the top of a document file, please keep the words in alphabetical order.
+      You can use :code:`make sort-spelling-wordlist` to such effect.

    #.
 Style check